California State Route 236: Route description

+Route 236 is defined in section 536 of the California Streets and Highways Code, and that the highway is "from Route 9 in Boulder Creek to Route 9 near Waterman Gap via Governor's Camp in Big Basin Redwoods State Park".

 SR 236 begins with an at-grade intersection with SR 9 within the small town of Boulder Creek.
 The road then heads northwestward through an area of evergreen forest, exiting the town.
 After several switchbacks, the route heads westward into Big Basin Redwoods State Park, where its name is Big Basin Highway.
 Amidst the park, the road turns abruptly toward the north, where it continues winding through the forest.
 As it exits the park, the road abruptly turns eastward again, heading again toward SR 9, where it meets its northern terminus.

 SR 236 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.